Luashine/commonmark.js-txt2/README.md

 	1. `npm install`
 	2. `bin/commonmark --to txt2 simple.txt` to view the output in console
 - Ordered list output is not correct for multi-level lists
-- ~~Added~~ Hacked to add strikethrough support (wontfix until this is added to the Commonmark standard aka NEVER)
+- ~~Added~~ Hacked to add strikethrough support (upstream's wontfix until this is added to the Commonmark standard aka NEVER)

 ## Goals

 **Required output formats:**

 1. TXT2
 2. BB-Code (Xenforo flavour)